-- 1. A request from the Minister for Finance on 16 February 2017 to all GBEs requesting additional transparency by publishing disaggregated senior executive remuneration for the 2015-16 financial year and beyond. - A request from the Secretary of the Department of the Prime Minister and Cabinet on 16 May 2017 to all Australian Public Service (APS) leaders requesting greater transparency of senior executive and highly paid officer remuneration (defined as those earning \$200,001 or more) for the 2016-17 reporting period and beyond in accordance with an aggregated disclosure template provided.
+- 1. A request from the Minister for Finance on 16 February 2017 to all GBEs requesting additional transparency by publishing disaggregated executive remuneration for the 2015-16 financial year and beyond. - 2.
+A request from the Secretary of the Department of the Prime Minister and Cabinet (PM&C) on 16 May 2017 to all Australian Public Service (APS) leaders requesting greater transparency of substantive executive and highly paid officer remuneration (defined as those earning \$200,001 or more) for the 2016-17 reporting period and beyond in accordance with an aggregated disclosure template provided.

 As DHA is a reporting entity under the Privacy Act 1988 (Privacy Act) any remuneration disclosure must take account of its legal obligations under the Privacy Act.
-This means DHA cannot legally publish disaggregated detail of remuneration, which constitutes personal information under the Privacy Act, without prior written consent from the individual (or individuals) ]concerned, whether they are named or otherwise reasonably identifiable.
+This means DHA cannot legally publish disaggregated detail of remuneration, which constitutes personal information under the Privacy Act, without prior written consent from the individual (or individuals) concerned, whether they are named or otherwise reasonably identifiable.

-The purpose of this remuneration report is to:
+Taking account of DHA's legal obligations under the Privacy Act, the purpose of this remuneration report is to:

-- demonstrate how DHA's remuneration strategy is aligned to its purposes and strategic objectives, as set out in its Corporate Plan and Statement of Corporate Intent which are approved by the Minister for Defence and the Minister for Finance; - set out the remuneration strategy and governance arrangements for DHA's Board members, Managing Director, Senior Executive Service (SES) employees and DHA employees (DHA1 to EL2); - provide disaggregated information about the remuneration paid to DHA's public office holders (i.e. Board members and Managing Director) in 2016-17; and - provide aggregated information about the remuneration paid to SES employees and other highly paid employees in 2016-17 using the template provided to APS agencies and taking account of DHA's legal obligations under the Privacy Act.
+- demonstrate how DHA's remuneration strategy is aligned to its purposes and strategic objectives, as set out in its Corporate Plan and Statement of Corporate Intent which are approved by the Minister for Defence and the Minister for Finance; - set out the remuneration strategy and governance arrangements for DHA's Board members, Managing Director, senior executives and DHA employees (DHA1 to EL2); - provide disaggregated information about the remuneration paid to DHA's public office holders (i.e. Board members and Managing Director); - provide disaggregated information about the remuneration paid to Senior Executive Group (SEG) members in 2016-17 where DHA has received written consent to publish their personal information; - provide aggregated information about the remuneration paid to substantive executives and other highly paid officers in 2016-17 using the template provided to APS agencies.